BeckyGuo00/Hermann-Hesse-Article-Analysis/README.md

 # Hermann Hesse Novels Analysis

 Welcome to the **Hermann Hesse Article Analysis** project — a digital humanities study exploring the thematic and conceptual structure of Hermann Hesse's novels using computational text analysis.
-This project was created as part of **DIGS-20031-1** under the guidance of **Clovis Gladstone** at the University of Chicago.

 ## 📘 Project Overview